dmikey/sumojs/README.md

 });
 ```

 What, you don't like building things in JavaScript all the time?
-You want to use HTML5 webcomponent?
+You want to use HTML5 Custom Elements?
 Us too!

 ```javascript
 define(['sumo'], function(sumo){